stolostron/rhacm-docs/security/create_scc_policy.md

 ## Creating an SCC policy

 You can create a YAML file for your SCC policy from the command line interface (CLI) or from the console.
-View the following sections to create a SCC policy:
+View the following sections to create an SCC policy:

 ### Creating an SCC policy from the CLI